 Some tax deductions – most notably the itemized deduction for medical and dental expenses – depend on your adjusted gross income.
-You can only deduct the portion of your expenses that exceed 7.5 percent of your AGI in tax year 2020, and this might potentially increase to 10 percent) in 2021.
+You can only deduct the portion of your expenses that exceed 7.5 percent of your AGI as of tax year 2021.

 This threshold would be much easier to surpass and would result in more of a deduction if you earn $25,000 a year separately rather than $75,000 jointly with your spouse, and all those medical expenses you paid were your own.
 You would have to surpass 7.5 percent of your combined incomes if you filed a joint return.

 Then there’s that nasty little wrinkle known as the “marriage penalty.”
 Sometimes spouses who each earn significant incomes can actually find themselves paying more in taxes when they file jointly because of the way tax brackets are set up.
 But the Tax Cuts and Jobs Act tweaked the brackets in 2018, so this isn’t so much of a problem anymore.

 You have limited time to change your mind if you decide you made the wrong decision and you want to go back and amend an old return to change your filing status.
 According to the IRS, you can only change a joint married return to a separate married return up until the due date of that return, typically April 15.
 So you only have three months or so to make it right if you file a joint return in January then get cold feet.

 You have three years, however, if you want to change your separate returns to a joint married return.
 Again, the clock begins running with the due date.

 - Nasdaq: The Pros/Cons of Being Married, Filing Taxes Separately

 - Bankrate: When Does It Make Sense for Married Folks to File Separate Tax Returns?